NodeSecure/ossf-scorecard-sdk/README.md

 You can disable `resolveOnNpmRegistry` option which is `true` by default.

+> [!TIP]
+> You can disable version control resolve when you are sure the given repository is well formatted using `resolveOnVersionControl: false`.
+> This can save you from GitHub/GitLab rate limit when working with lots of repositories.

 ```ts
 const data = await scorecard.result("NodeSecure/scanner", {
   resolveOnNpmRegistry: false, // default to true